tushartushar/taksidiotis/guide.md

 * Greece is a small country, so it is a good idea to travel almost all around the country and not only to one place, since you decided to travel all the way to the southern country of Europe.

-* If a traveller wishes to visit most of Athens' regions, it is highly recommended to use the subway instead of buses.
-It covers a lot of areas and is actually cheaper that most of european underground transportation systems.

 * There are many destinations close to Athens where you can make a daily trip, relaxing from the urban noise and air pollution.
 One of my favorite destinations is Nafplio, a 2-hours drive from Athens, where you can stroll in the peaceful and picturesque streets and also climb the Palamidi fortress and enjoy a breathtaking view!
 [For more details click here](https://en.wikipedia.org/wiki/Nafplio)